apivideo/api.video-documentation/sdks/nocode/contentful.md

 ## Getting started with Contentful

+Check out this short video to get started with your api.video integration using Contentful:

+<iframe src="https://embed.api.video/vod/vi6Veh495WeILYjLFbLMrUWp" type="text/html" width="100%" height="500" frameborder="0" scrolling="no" allowfullscreen="true"></iframe>

-If you need help with getting started with Contentful, you can follow the [Contentful getting started guide](https://www.contentful.com/help/contentful-101/).
+If you need more help with getting started with Contentful, you can follow the [Contentful getting started guide](https://www.contentful.com/help/contentful-101/).

 ## api.video Contentful plugin features